 Lou, Stafford and Anthea, South Staffs

-This is a general warning regarding current telephone cold callers:
+This is a general warning regarding two current telephone cold callers:

 In the first, a home security and alarm company is telephoning residents and asking questions regarding their level of home security and whether they are members of Neighbourhood Watch - the caller goes on to offer a free consultation visit regarding the installation of a home security system.
 Although the installation is offered at a low price, further investigation reveals that monthly monitoring fees are exceptionally high.
 Advice is that anyone considering purchasing home security should get at least three quotes from reputable companies before making a decision.

 The second cold caller is a scam offering to register residents with the Telephone Preferencing Service, to reduce unwanted cold caller telephone calls for a fee of almost £20.
 The caller asks for bank or credit card details.
 Please note that registering with the telephone Preferencing Service is FREE other than the cost of your phone call and can be done by calling 0845-070-070-7

 TRADING STANDARD WARNINGS

 Bogus Financial Requests